 Aggregation via JMX and the Grid that covers the second

 option outlined above.
 In summary, Steve suggests that each managed agent will report its aggregate statistics to the space.
-A JMX fa??ade is used to expose the statistics through a standard JMX API as described in the diagram below:
+A JMX fa??ade is used to expose the statistics through a standard JMX API.

 If you think about it, this is yet another proof of the old aphorism by Butler Lampson that “All problems in computer science can be solved by another level of indirection”.

 The thing about indirection though is that it basically moves the problem from one layer (the application layer or management layer in our specific case) to another layer (infrastructure layer).
 Now if that infrastructure layer is not in place, we have to create it ourselves, which makes Butler’s statement kind of empty.
 This is where Space-Based Architecture becomes handy.
 It serves as a general purpose infrastructure layer that provides a means for solving data distribution, high availability and scalability.